-The Bill as drafted does not reflect the intentions expressed in the Explanatory Notes.
-In particular, "ecotourism" and "service" are defined far too loosely, allowing potential abuse; and the Bill fails to qualify "service" as "existing service" only.
+The Bill as drafted is not consistent with the intentions expressed in the Explanatory Notes.
+In particular, "ecotourism" and "service" are not specifically defined, allowing potential abuse; and the Bill fails to qualify "service" as "existing service" only.

-Private tourism development in public parks would not achieve the stated intention to boost Queensland tourism and State revenue, because most parks are too remote from high-volume gateways and have no internationally unique high-volume attractions.
+There is no convincing case that private tourism development in public parks would achieve the stated intention to boost Queensland tourism and State revenue., because most parks are too remote from high-volume gateways and have no internationally unique high-volume attractions.